 Is Collecting Rainwater Legal?

-If people know you’re stockpiling larger quantities, the rumor might spread and they might come for your water stockpile when the time comes.
+If people know you’re stockpiling larger quantities of water, the rumor might spread.
+Desperate families or looters might come for your water stockpile when SHTF.

-So the answer is yes, it’s legal to collect rainwater on your own property for survival purposes.
-Keeping in mind you’re gonna need at least 3 gallons per person per day in a survival situation (not just for drinking but also for laundry and personal hygiene), you should definitely stockpile rain water.
+So yes, it’s legal to collect rainwater on your own property.
+Keep in mind you’re going to need at least 3 gallons per person per day in a survival situation (not just for drinking but also for laundry and personal hygiene), you should definitely stockpile rainwater.

 What Can I Use Rainwater For?

-Most people use it as “grey water”, meaning they don’t drink it directly (we’ll talk about this in a minute).
-Use it to water your garden, as drinking water for your pets, to wash your car, and even do your laundry.
-Even if you’re using tap water now, in a survival situation, the water you collect now is going to be worth more than gold.
+But you can use it to water your garden, as drinking water for your pets, to wash your car, and even do your laundry or flush the toilet in a SHTF situation.
+Even if you’re currently using tap water, in a survival situation, the water you collect now is going to be worth more than gold.